burlachenkok/exploring-python3/python3-note.md

 ## What is Object Orientated Programming (OOP) in CS

 Object-oriented programming requires some special way to organize code, but it does not force it to have a `class` keyword in the Language.
-Please check this Appendix if you're curious about what is OOP from a Computer Science point of view [C++ Technical Note/Object Orientated Design](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#object-orientated-design) which is enough for any practical purposes.
+Please check this Appendix if you're curious about what OOP is from a Computer Science point of view [C++ Technical Note/Object Orientated Design](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#object-orientated-design), which is enough for any practical purposes.

 # Philosophy of Python

-If you want to understand some hidden built-in principles inside Python language then after having a workable version of Python Interpreter read the output from the following command, which Python developers have left as Paschal Egg:
+If you want to understand some hidden built-in principles inside Python language, then after having a workable version of Python Interpreter, read the output from the following command, which Python developers have left as Paschal Egg:

 ```bash
 python -c "import this"
 ```

-This provides a point of view of the world from the point of view of Python.
+This provides a point of view of the world from Python's point of view.

 # If Arriving at Python from C++